-This section helps the user in the selection of engineering units, as well as discussing the zeroing of the sensor, setting of a measurement offset, and trimming the process measurement.
+This section helps the user in the selection of engineering units, as well as discussing the setting of a measurement offset and trimming the process measurement.

 Section 8: Maintaining the Transmitter

 This section explains how the Transmitter should be cared for once it has been placed into service.
 Changing the battery is also covered in this section.